0xskar/0xskar.github.io/resources.md

 - ``theHarvester`` - a tool for gathering subdomain names, e-mail addresses, virtual hosts, open ports/ banners, and employee names from different public sources
 - [joomblah](https://github.com/stefanlucas/Exploit-Joomla/blob/master/README.md) -  SQL Injection for Joomla - it will dump the users and session tables
 - ``nikto``
+- ``feroxbuster`` -  a tool designed to perform Forced Browsing.
+Forced browsing is an attack where the aim is to enumerate and access resources that are not referenced by the web application, but are still accessible by an attacker.

 ## [](#header-2)Active Directory